puzzler42/Civ6_XCV/README.md

     ~"Knowledge Is Power": Upon completion grants the following effects: +5 Power in all cities; Archaeologists are half price to purchase; Triple tourism from artifacts.
 Unlocked by the Information Warfare civic in the future era

-    ~All of these require a theater disctrict.
+    ~All of these require a theater district.

     ~Only one instance of each project is allowed per player.